pyt3r/practice-package/docs/source/bond.rst

 an investor must maintain a position in a bond until the present value of the bond's cash flows equals the amount paid for the bond.
 At a glance, the figure represents a bond's interest rate risk.
-The duration of a zero-coupon bond, for example, is equal to the bond's time to maturity.

-The Modified Duration is the first derivative of price with respect to yield; in essence, the linear estimate of the bond's percent change in price per percent change in interest rate.
-It can be computed as a function of Duration:
+The Modified Duration is the first derivative of a bond's price with respect to yield and may be computed as a function of Duration:

     .. jupyter-execute::